Greenroom-Robotics/nuclio_lighting_flash/README.md

 # Nuclio Lighting Flash

-This repo builds a base image "GreenroomRobotics/nuclio_lighting_flash" which can be used to run flash ObjectDetection models in Nuclio / CVAT
+This repo builds a base image [ghcr.io/greenroom-robotics/nuclio_lighting_flash:latest](ghcr.io/greenroom-robotics/nuclio_lighting_flash:latest) which is used to conveniently run flash ObjectDetection models in Nuclio / CVAT.
+It allows you to configure the model `head`, `backbone` and `checkpoint_path` from your nuclio `function.yml`

 ## Usage